top of page

 Location: Lincoln Road

 The Quakers established farms in the area and met for worship in various family homes.
-In 1747, the group established the Goose Creek Friends Meeting and in 1765 built this stone Meeting House.
+In 1747, the group established the Goose Creek Friends Meeting.
+When the original log meeting house burned down, they built built this stone Meeting House in 1765.
 Since 1819, it has been the private residence of the caretaker and still owned by the Goose Creek Meeting.

 Detailed Information